-The Department of Mass Communication offers a Master's degree program that provides students with knowledge and skills needed for their career endeavors.
-With significant emphasis on professionalism and knowledge sharing, the MA program proposes three specialties: Audio-Visual Journalism, Public Relations, Marketing & Advertising, and Printed and Electronic Journalism.
-The audio-visual journalism specialty is offered in collaboration with the Centre de Formation et de Perfonctionnement des Journalists (CFPJ).
-Located in France, (CFPJ) is internationally recognized as the leading training institution of audio-visual journalism.
-CFPJ will provide some of the training UOB students receive in this specialty track.
+Common Core Courses MCOM 352: Public Relations Campaigns MCOM 353: Marketing Strategies & Techniques The Department of Mass Communication offers a Master's degree program that provides students with knowledge and skills needed for their career endeavors.
+With significant emphasis on professionalism and knowledge sharing, the MA program proposes three specialties: Broadcast Journalism, Public Relations, Marketing and Advertising, and Printed and Electronic Journalism.
+The Broadcast journalism specialty is offered in collaboration with the Centre de Formation et de Perfectionnement des Journalists (CFPJ).
+Located in France, CFPJ is internationally recognized as a leading training institution of broadcast journalism.
+It will provide some of the training UOB students receive in this specialty track.
 The curriculum for all specialties is designed to match the growing demand for professionalism and practicality in the media industry in conjunction with the research aspect of graduate degree programs.
-The MA program produces graduates capable of working in fields such as advertising, public relations, radio/ TV, marketing, broadcasting, media advocacy and research.
-All MA students have to take a total of 30 credits in order to graduate, allocated as follows: I- Common Core Courses 12 cr.
-II- Specialty Sequence Cou urses 12 cr.
-III- Thesis / Training & Pro pject 6 cr.
-Students register for the final project or thesis in the third and fourth semesters.
-I. Common Major Courses:

-FASS 300: Research Methodology 3.0 : 3 cr.
+The MA program produces graduates capable of working in fields such as advertising, public relations, radio/TV, marketing, broadcasting, media advocacy and research.
+All MA students have to take a total of 30 credits in order to graduate, allocated as follows: 1 Common Core Courses 12 01.
+II- Specialty Sequence Courses 12 cr.
+III- Thesis / Training and Project 6 cr.
+Students register for the final project or thesis in the third and fourth semesters I. Common Major Courses FASS 300: Research Methodology 3.0 : 3 cr.
 E MCOM 304: Theories of Mass Communication 3.0 : 3 cr .E MCOM 380: Mass Communication and Society 3.0 : 3 cr .E MCOM 321: Advanced Topics in Mass Communication 3.0 : 3 cr.
-E II/a.
-Specialty in Audiovisual Journalism: MCOM 331: Fundamentals of Broadcasting Journalism 3.0 : 3 cr.
+E • II/a.
+Specialty in Broadcast Journalism MCOM 331: Fundamentals of Broadcasting Journalism 3.0 : 3 cr.
 E MCOM 332: Advances in Audiovisual Performances 3.0 : 3 cr.
 E MCOM 333: Production of Radio & TV Programs 3.0 : 3 cr.
 E MCOM 334: Advances in Broadcasting Issues 3.0 : 3 cr .E II/b.
-Specialty in Printed and Electronic Journalism: MCOM 341: Advances in Electronic Journalism 3.0: 3 cr.
+Specialty in Printed and Electronic Journalism MCOM 341: Advances in Electronic Journalism 3.0: 3 cr.
 E MCOM 342: Journalistic Forms and News writing 3.0: 3 cr.
-E MCOM 343: Advances in Newspaper & Magazine design 3.0: 3 cr E MCOM 344: Seminar in Journalistic Issues 3.0: 3 cr E II/c.
-Specialty in Public Relations, Marketing & Advertising: MCOM 351: Media Planning & Advertising Campaigns 3.0: 3 cr.
-E MCOM 352: Public Relations Campaigns 3.0: 3 cr.
-E MCOM 353: Marketing Strategies & Techniques 3.0: 3 cr.
-E MCOM 354: Integrated Marketing Communication 3.0: 3 cr.
-E III.
-Thesis/Training project MCOM 398: M.A.
-Project and Report 6 cr.
-MCOM 399: M.A.
-Thesis 6 cr.
+E MCOM 343: Advances in Newspaper and Magazine Design 3.0: 3 cr E MCOM 344: Seminar in Journalistic Issues 3.0: 3 cr E II/c.
+Specialty in Public Relations, Marketing & Advertising MCOM 351: Media Planning & Advertising Campaigns 3.0: 3 cr.
+E 3.0: 3 cr.
+E 12 cr.

+III.
+Thesis/Training Project

+MCOM 398: Project and Report 6 cr.

+MCOM 399: Thesis 6 cr.